-Young Iman, Walid's granddaughter, served us a pot of mocha with cardamom.
+Young Iman, Walid’s granddaughter, served us a pot of mocha with cardamom.
 I love the smell of freshly brewed mocha!
-During the game, the two of them tried to explain backgammon to me - a whole three times...
+During the game, they both tried to explain backgammon to me – a whole three times…

 Honestly?
-I didn't get it.
-But that's not due to my obtuseness, but rather to the fact that I really enjoyed the atmosphere.
+I didn’t get it.
+But that’s not due to my obtuseness, but rather the fact that I was really enjoying the atmosphere.
 I just mentally disengaged and drank one cup of mocha after another.

 “Ya Himarrr!!!!”
 (You donkey) Jamal scolded me at some point when he noticed that I wasn’t paying attention and told me that I should help in the kitchen.
 “Okay” – he probably didn’t expect this answer.

 In the kitchen, I could not only cool down a bit, but also watch Iman prepare another pot of mocha for the two children, pardon, older gentlemen.

 Mocha is different!
 The grind alone is even finer than espresso.
 In contrast, normal filter coffee looks like a pile of pebbles – which is in no way meant in a negative way.
 While the filter coffee is brewed, the mocha is boiled directly in the pot.
 The coffee grounds then settle at the bottom of the cup – so be careful when drinking, otherwise you’ll have more of the mocha than you’d like 😉 The mocha is a bit more expensive than the filter coffee.